This song, with its extremely simple main riff and chorus, was released as a single from the British Steel

 's big breakthrough songs.
 It is now considered one of the most famous hard rock/heavy metal songs ever.

-The lyrics tell of someone who gets tired of everything that comes with an ordinary life - that life has become boring.
-This leads the person to take a chance and start breaking the law.
+The lyrics tell of someone who gets tired of everything that comes with an ordinary life, as that life has become boring.
+This leads him to take a chance and start breaking the law.